barguzin/geo_data/README.md

-# Geographic data for teaching geographic data science, intermediate geographic analysis and GISS course at UCSB
+# Geographic data

+## Used in the following geography courses taught at UC Santa Barbara

+* GEOG 172: Intermediate Geographic Analysis
+* GEOG 176ABC: Geographic Information Systems and Science

 Various geographically-referenced data from open resources for teaching